About The Central Guoshu Institute

 The association relocated several times during World War II, but in 1946, it returned to Nanjing.

 It closed in 1948 due to a lack of funding, but in 1950, it found itself on the island of Taiwan, starting a new life.

 The legacy of the Central Guoshu Institute goes beyond its high level of traditional Chinese martial arts content.

-Their motto was Morality and Martial Arts are Equally Important, One Must Train Both Martial and Academic Endeavors” [shu de bing zhong, wen wu jian xiu], according to which the purpose of Wushu and Kung Fu was to really defend oneself and strengthen the nation!
+Their motto was 树的兵种文武兼修, which refers to the branches of both the civil and the military.
+Morality and Martial Arts are Equally Important; One Must Train equally Martial and Academic Endeavors.
+The idea is that the purpose of Wushu and Kung Fu is to defend oneself and strengthen the nation!

 A martial artist should not use his skills to show off, nor should he bully others.
-If one is forced to defend oneself, one’s response should be measured, you should not try and severely hurt the opponent.
+If one must defend oneself, the response must be with proper intent.
+Never attempt to hurt the opponent severely.
 At the same time as learning wushu, a student had to learn the health side of the arts, investigate academic knowledge and science, and ‘digest’ martial art theories and materials.

 The legacy of the Central Guoshu Institute lives on at Kung Fu Connection!